 Autoimmune Trigger Foods

 You don’t absorb foods well if your gut is leaky.
-And, if you’re over 40, chances are good that you don’t create enough enzymes to break down the food you eat.
-So, it would be prudent to take enzymes with meals.
+And, if you’re over 40, chances are good that you don’t create enough stomach acid and digestive enzymes to break down the food you eat.
+Consider taking 500 mg HCL (hydrochloric acid) with pepsin and digestive enzymes with meals.
 If you have the genetic predisposition for autoimmune disease, a leaky gut puts you on the fast track to autoimmunity.

 Often these foods do damage without causing obvious digestive distress or immediate symptoms, which makes them stealthy triggers.
 Unfortunately, the biggest culprits are often the foods we eat the most – even if those foods are not normally “toxic” — like tomatoes, nuts and eggs.